gardener/gardener-extension-shoot-oidc-service/README.md

 ## Feedback and Support

-Feedback and contributions are always welcome.
-Please report bugs or suggestions as [GitHub issues](https://github.com/gardener/gardener-extension-shoot-oidc-service/issues) or join our [Slack channel #gardener](https://kubernetes.slack.com/messages/gardener) (please invite yourself to the Kubernetes workspace [here](http://slack.k8s.io)).
+Feedback and contributions are always welcome!

+Please report bugs or suggestions as [GitHub issues](https://github.com/gardener/gardener-extension-shoot-oidc-service/issues) or reach out on [Slack](https://gardener-cloud.slack.com/) (join the workspace [here](https://gardener.cloud/community/community-bio/)).

 ## Learn more!